Your Guide to New Jersey Probate

 • Assets contained within a revocable living trust.

-No. In fact, with careful estate planning, it is sometimes possible to avoid probate altogether.
+In New Jersey, avoiding probate might be simpler than you think.
 As long as the decedent has a will and his or her total assets are worth less than $10,000, his or her spouse may file an appeal to avoid probate.
-With no will, an Affidavit of Surviving Spouse can be filed for estates worth under $20,000.
+In the absence of a will, an Affidavit of Surviving Spouse can be filed for estates worth under $20,000.
 Next of kin can file an appeal if there is no will and the estate property is worth less than $5,000.
-Bigger estates can avoid probate, too, but will need to use other methods to transfer assets to beneficiaries/heirs, such as trusts.
+Bigger estates can also avoid probate but will require other methods to transfer assets to beneficiaries/heirs, such as trusts.

 Christine Matus